Interpreting John 3:5: “Born of Water and Spirit”

 The context is speaking to Nicodemus about something he (and others) must do to enter into the kingdom.
 This view and John’s baptism are the only two conceivable things that could refer directly to him in this direct context.
 It has already been discussed why John’s baptism would not fit.

 Jews were of the understanding that they were the only special ethnic race.
 They were the only ones who could belong to this kingdom of God.
 Nicodemus, being a Jewish leader, would especially believe this.
-He believed an individual were born into the kingdom of God.
+He believed an individual was born into the kingdom of God.
 Jesus said that one must be born again.
 It is easy to see why he was confused when Jesus said that someone must be born again into this kingdom.

 Jesus’ response was in the context of Nicodemus’ question.
 One cannot enter into his mother’s womb again so he cannot be born physically into the kingdom of “Jewish” people again.
 Flesh comes from flesh (vs. 6).
 Spirit comes from Spirit (vs. 6).
 It is almost as if Jesus is saying “You cannot only be born of water (physically into the Jewish race), but you have to be born of Spirit too.”
 This idea looks forward to John 4 when Jesus says that worshiping in Spirit and truth will look like.
 It also looks forward to the idea of a “spiritual Israel” like we see in Romans, Galatians, 1 Peter, and so on.
 It has always been appropriate for Jews to worship that way, and it has always been necessary to not only physically exist, but to Spiritually exist to enter into the kingdom of God.